Dan-Q/dndle/README.md

 A [Wordle](https://www.nytimes.com/games/wordle)-clone with a [Dungeons & Dragons](https://dnd.wizards.com/) (5e) theme.
 Guess the "monster of the day" by either entering values for the six characteristics (STR, DEX, CON, INT, WIS, CHA) or by choosing a monster from the Monster Manual.
 You'll be told which values were correct (green = right value, right characteristic), present (yellow = right value, wrong characteristic), or absent (grey = wrong value).
 You have eight guesses to find the monster.
 A new monster appears every 24 hours.

 Originally thrown together over a weekend.
 Apologies for some of the more-apalling bits of code.
+[Read more about it on my blog](https://danq.me/dndle).

 ## Play online